Selimjerbi66/CyberAtaraxia-Careers-SOC-Analyst/README.md

 <details>
 <summary><strong>Day 6 — Threat Hunting</strong></summary>

-- Hypothesis 1: *"An attacker is using LOLBins to download files."* Hunt query: search for `certutil.exe` with `urlcache` or `-decode` in the command line.
+- Hypothesis 1: *"An attacker is using LOLBins to download files."* Hunt query: export process creation logs, `grep`/`Select-String` for `certutil.exe` with `urlcache` or `-decode` in the command line.
-- Hypothesis 2: *"There's PowerShell activity outside normal working hours."* Hunt query: process creation events for `powershell.exe`, filtered to outside 09:00–17:00.
+- Hypothesis 2: *"There's PowerShell activity outside normal working hours."* Hunt query: export `powershell.exe` process creation events, filter to outside 09:00–17:00 in your spreadsheet/CSV.
 - Use a structured hunt log template for each: **Hypothesis → Data sources used → Query run → Findings → Verdict (confirmed/ruled out)**.
-- Turn at least one confirmed finding into a new Sigma detection rule so it's caught automatically next time.
+- Turn at least one confirmed finding into a new Sigma rule dropped into your Zircolite ruleset, so it's caught automatically next time you export and scan logs.

 **Covers:** Hypothesis-driven hunting, hunt execution, IOC-based hunting
 </details>